- Visiting Chesapeake?

 The roadway has been developed as a toll road due to a lack of transportation funding from traditional state and federal sources.
 The construction, operation, and maintenance of the facility is wholly funded by the tolls collected.

-Tolling starts at 12:01 a.m.
-Thursday, February 9 following the completion of a comprehensive toll system testing period.
+Tolling started at 12:01 a.m.
+Thursday, February 9, 2017 following the completion of a comprehensive toll system testing period.

 No cash tolls will be collected.
 This is an "open road" tolling facility, meaning there will be no stopping at toll booths.
 Everything will be electronic.
 Motorists will have the option to pay via E-ZPass transponder or by mailed invoices.
 Sensors are on an over-head structure to read transponders or license plate numbers.

-For the lowest rate possible, motorists just need to have an active E-ZPass.
+For the lowest rate possible, motorists just need to have an active E-ZPass account with the transponder mounted on the windshield, license plate properly listed and funds in the account.
 There are no discounts for commuter/local, veterans or students.
 The base toll rate has been set at the lowest level that still supports the operations, maintenance and debt repayment for Dominion Boulevard.

 The toll collection equipment has been installed on overhead gantries located just north of the new bridge over the Southern Branch of the Elizabeth River.
 Only drivers crossing the Veterans Bridge will pay a toll.